Degree Ceremony Frequently Asked Questions

 A: There is no charge for your degree certificate.

-A: If you are graduating at a July ceremony or in absentia your degree certificate will be posted to the address you specified when you booked.
-For all other ceremonies if you are graduating in person, you may collect your degree certificate from the College after the ceremony.
+A: If you are graduating in absentia your degree certificate will be posted to the address you specified when you booked.
+If you are graduating in person, you may collect your degree certificate from the College after the ceremony.